kyma-project/istio/docs/contributor/01-00-installation.md

 }
 ```

-7. Inspect the generated module template.
+7. Inspect the generated ModuleTemplate.
 Change the existing repository context in `spec.descriptor.component`:

 ```yaml
 repositoryContexts: